vishali-aiinfox/testing/README.md

-# testing purpose is review
+# testing purpose is reviews of
 for testing